gasparka/pyha/docs/types.rst

 Types
 =====

+Information about synthesisable types.

 Builtins
 --------

-Integers and Booleans are fully synthesisable.
-Integers are likely to be synthesised into 32-bit logic, thought there may be optimizations.
+Integers are synthesised into 32-bit logic, thought there may be optimizations.
+Booleans are fully usable.

-Any Pyha object or builtin can be an list member.
+Any Pyha object or builtin can be an list element.
 Lists can be used as registers, function inputs/outputs and simulation top level inputs/outputs.

 Example of ``bool`` shift-register: